Addiction Medicine Fellowship

 Our program is designed to create champions of Addiction Medicine in Primary Care.

 Curriculum and Setting

 - Primary care continuity clinic where Fellows will practice full scope family medicine.
 While patients suffering addiction will be a large part of the practice, immediate and extended family members will receive care as well.
 The fellow will be considered part of the provider team for their health center and participate in cross coverage of all the practice patients.

 - Outpatient Addiction Consultation visits in a Community Health Center setting, as well as participation in our Addiction Medicine Consultation Hotline, where Fellows will provide advice to their clinical colleagues on Addiction Medicine cases.

 - Public Health/Epidemiology activities directed by the New York City Department of Health and Mental Hygiene (NYCDOHMH)

-- Outpatient addiction treatment clinical rotations, including one month at Realization Institute followed by weekly continuity sessions during year.
+- Outpatient addiction treatment clinical rotations, including one month at Realization Center and one month in Methadone Outpatient Treatment programs.

 - Ongoing Management of Hepatitis C infected patients until deemed independent by Infectious Disease Specialist.

 Applications are now closed for the 2020-2021 academic year.